Instant Pot Red Beans and Rice (Vegan)

 Leftovers will keep for 5 – 6 days in the refrigerator, stored in a covered container.
 Re-warm on the stovetop or the microwave.
 It makes a great meal prep for the week with a grain like rice or quinoa on the side.

 Can You Freeze Red Beans and Rice?

 Yes, it freezes wonderfully for up to 2 months!
 My favorite ways to freeze cooked red beans & rice is to individually store them in serving size portions using freezer safe containers.
-Then when I want to cozy up with a bowl of warm red beans and rice I can just pull it from the freezer and warm it up.
 You can also freeze larger portions in large ziplock bags or containers.